Recognition of same-sex unions in Hungary

 Hungary has recognized registered partnerships since 1 July 2009, offering same-sex couples nearly all of the rights and benefits of marriage.
 Legislation to recognise registered partnerships passed the National Assembly by a 199–159 vote on 20 April 2009.
 It was signed by President László Sólyom, and took effect on 1 July.
 In addition, unregistered cohabitation for same-sex couples was recognised and placed on equal footing with the cohabitation of different-sex couples in 1996.

 Same-sex marriage is prohibited by the Constitution of Hungary, which came into effect in January 2012.
+Polling suggests that a majority of Hungarians support the legal recognition of same-sex marriage.

 Unregistered cohabitation

 Unregistered cohabitation (élettársi kapcsolat) occurs when a same-sex or opposite-sex couple cohabits but chooses to keep the legal status of their relationship unregistered or informal.
 Cohabitation law applies to couples living together in an economic and sexual relationship, including opposite-sex and same-sex couples.
 No official registration is required.
 Hungarian law gives some specified rights and benefits to two persons living together.
 These rights include hospital visitation and access to medical information, prison visitation rights for the partner of an incarcerated person, right to make decisions about the deceased partner's funeral, right to declare a same-sex partner as a next of kin, widow's pension, and immigration rights, among others.
 Some of these benefits require an official statement from the social department of the local government that proves that the partners are indeed cohabiting.
 The couple can record a contract (élettársi vagyonjogi szerződés) to settle property relations between each other.